 By increasing the amount you pay, whether weekly, fortnightly or monthly and even by a small sum, such as $5 or $10 a payment, can make a significant difference to what you will save on interest over an extended period of time.
 This is explained by Dean Gillespie, head of mortgages at BankWest.
 "Overpayment facilities allow borrowers to pay more money into their home loan account than they're required to for their minimum monthly repayments, making the loan balance lower than it's contractually required to be."

 The other way is to make a lump sum payment off your mortgage in addition to your regular payments.
-Whether the lump sum is your tax rebate, a bonus or a generous gift, it's worth using it as an overpayment on your mortgage.
+Whether the lump sum is your tax refund, a bonus or a generous gift, it's worth using it as an overpayment on your mortgage.
 This holds true even if it is not a large amount.
 The long-term benefits of the short-term strategy of putting financial windfalls towards repaying your mortgage can be very rewarding.
 Paying any extra into your loan is always an advantage, no matter what method you use.
 An overpayment facility offers a convenient system that can help you save on your overall mortgage.

 "This type of facility can definitely allow borrowers to save on their mortgage.
 By paying more than the minimum required, customers reduce their loan balance, and so reduce the amount of interest they must pay over the life of the loan," says Mark Jones, banking portfolio manager at AMP.
 "If you get a $50 a month pay rise and use it as a regular additional payment off your mortgage, you'll save $68,183 on your home loan, and reduce the loan term by two years and 10 months."